-Duke IBC Consortium Expands Community Footprint, Students Take Lead
+Duke IBC Consortium Expands Community Footprint with Students

 A research group at the Duke Cancer Institute is working to expand its community footprint, with students taking the lead.